Cost Share & Funding Resources

 The United States Department of Agriculture (USDA) National Organic Program (NOP) has provided funds for certified organic operations to assist with the costs of organic certification.

-New this year!
-Organic operations may receive one reimbursement per certificate or scope of certification per year.
-The NOP currently recognizes four scopes of certification: crops, wild crops, livestock, and processing/handling.
-This means that clients with more than one certification scope may be eligible for more than one reimbursement.
+Organic operations may receive one reimbursement per scope of certification per year.
+This means that clients that are certified of crops and livestock may be eligible for more than one reimbursement.

 To ensure that your application is considered, and to improve your chance of receiving funds, it is important to submit complete and correct information and documentation.
 As a member service, PCO is providing a link below to the PDA’s Cost Share Application.
 Please follow the steps below carefully.